jhpyle/docassemble/_docs/docker.md

 ---

 [Docker] is a good platform for trying out **docassemble** for the first time.
 It is also ideal in a production environment.

 Amazon's [EC2 Container Service] can be used to maintain a cluster of **docassemble** web server instances, created from [Docker] images, that communicate with a central server.
 For information about how to install **docassemble** in a multi-server arrangement on [EC2 Container Service] ("[ECS]"), see the [scalability] section.

+# Choosing where to run Docker

+[Docker] can be run on a Windows PC, a Mac, an on-site Linux machinne, or a Linux-based virtual machine in the cloud.
+Since **docassemble** is a web application, the ideal platform is a Linux virtual machine in the cloud.
+You can test out **docassemble** on a PC or a Mac, but for serious, long-term deployment, it is probably worthwhile to run it in the cloud.

+If you have never deployed a Linux-based virtual machine in the cloud before, this might be a good opportunity to learn.
+The ability to use virtual machines on a cloud provider like [Amazon Web Services] or [Microsoft Azure] is a valuable and transferable skill.
+Learning how to do cloud computing is beyond the scope of this documentation, but there are many guides on the internet.
+The basic steps of running Docker in the cloud are:

+1. Create an account with a cloud computing provider.
+2. Start a [sufficiently powerful](#install) virtual machine that runs some flavor of Linux.
+3. Connect to the virtual machine using [SSH] in order to control it using a command line.
+This can be a complicated step because most providers use certificates rather than passwords for authentication.
+4. [Install Docker](#install) on the virtual machine.

+There are also methods of controlling cloud computing resources from a local command line, where you type special commands to deploy [Docker] containers.
+These can be very useful, but they tend to be more complicated to use than the basic [Docker] command line.

-# Installing Docker
+# <a name="install"></a>Installing Docker

 First, make sure you are running [Docker] on a computer or virtual computer with at least 2GB of memory and 20GB of hard drive space.